Start of main content

 Market development

-• Economic contribution: M-KOPA generates direct economic value in Kenya and Uganda through the payment of salaries to employees and commissions to sales agents; this economic contribution will increase by 160 percent over the next five years;
+• Economic contribution: M-KOPA generates direct economic value in its markets through the payment of salaries to employees and commissions to sales agents.

 Women's Economic Empowerment